 - Axios HQ technology and services.
 We created the software and training to allow others to communicate in our trademarked Smart Brevity style.
 Organizations, big and small, pay annual fees to utilize the tech for internal communications.
 Some pay additional fees for HQ specialist training.

-- Axios Studio.
+- Smart Brevity Studio.
 Our studio is paid by advertisers to create content, transforming their advertising message into our Smart Brevity™ style.
 The format (written, video, audio, etc.) varies depending on the messaging.
-Any content created in partnership between Axios Studio and our partners is clearly labeled in placements across Axios products.
+Any content created in partnership between Smart Brevity Studio and our partners is clearly labeled in placements across Axios products.

 - Content partnerships.
 Third-party platforms or media companies republish Axios editorial content for a fee.